Four reasons to save dating until after high school

-Non-christian culture has a saying (a proverb) for dating.
-You might have heard the saying "play the field before you settle down".
+Non-christian culture has a saying for dating: "play the field before you settle down".
 I still hear this proverb being used everywhere from TV shows to magazines, and I think it's true to say that our culture still views dating as a means to find a more permanent and stable relationship.
 This is true in the Christian view of dating too.

 So if this is the case, when should I date?

-This will probably upset a few people, but my hot tip is that you shouldn't start dating until you've at least left high school, and I have 4 reasons for taking this line...
+This will probably upset a few people, but my hot tip is that you shouldn't start dating until you've at least left high school, and I have four reasons for taking this line...

 Entering into a relationship with the opposite sex is going to provide more temptation for sexual sin because there are more opportunities for it.
 Let's not kid ourselves... if you don't have that one-on-one exclusive dating relationship with the opposite sex, the chances are you're not really going to have any opportunity to be tempted into sexual activity with another person.
 It may happen... but unlikely.
 Eros love (sexual love) can be a dangerous thing, so why open yourself up to more temptation?
 3 times in the book Song of Songs the beloved woman warns the young women "Daughters of Jerusalem, I charge you by the gazelles and by the does of the field: Do not arouse or awaken love until it so desires."
 (Song of Songs 2:7, 3:5, 8:4).